swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

     interpret (next())
 ```

-Now all we need to do is define the top-level interpreter.
-Again, this very similar to the earlier implementation, except that we now match on the type of the instruction rather than exhaustively matching a fixed list of cases.
-It's not as safe as having the compiler check everything for you, but if you forget to handle an instruction it will be very obvious!
+To finish everything off, we just need to define the top-level interpreter.
+Again, this is very similar to the earlier implementation, except that we now match on the *type* of the instruction rather than exhaustively matching a fixed list of cases.
+It's not as safe as having the compiler check everything for you, but if you forget to handle an instruction it will be very obvious very quickly!

 ```fsharp
 let rec interpret program =